Iryna Kravchenko Iryna KravchenkoChief Editor

 Multi-purpose solutions are perfect for companies that need to quickly present and develop a project in the face of a lack of budget and in-house IT specialists.
 A cheap and cheerful solution, as they say, with no unnecessary risks and worries involved.

-This is why off-the-shelf products are heavily preferred by startups, companies embarking on a digitalization journey, and cautious entrepreneurs who do not want to invest too much in their products before serious adjustment of business processes.
+This is why off-the-shelf products are heavily preferred by startups, companies embarking on a digitalization journey, and cautious entrepreneurs who do not want to invest too much in their products before seriously adjusting business processes.

-In general, readymade fits those who intend to cost-efficiently meet the bulk of their business needs, optimize routine activities, and save vital resources.
-That is why complete products are preferred by the overwhelming crowd of companies today.
+In general, readymade products suit those who intend to meet the bulk of their business needs cost-efficiently, optimize routine activities, and save vital resources.
+That is why complete products are preferred by the overwhelming majority of companies today.

-Most of them will be subject to updates that you can use for free.
-To some extent, this even allows you to stay in the digitalization trend and discover new ways to solve your business problems.
+Most will be subject to updates that you can use for free.
+This allows you to stay in the digitalization trend and discover new ways to solve your business problems.

 Examples of off-the-shelf software